 Land engineering capabilities in the UK are managed by SafeLane Global’s explosive ordnance disposal engineers.

-Capabilities extend beyond mitigating the risks of unexploded ordnance (UXO) to include well drilling and pile probing for commercial clients.
+Capabilities extend beyond mitigating the risks of unexploded ordnance (UXO) to include well and borehole drilling and pile probing for commercial clients.

 UK land engineering services are managed from SafeLane Global’s Gillingham offices.

 From its offices in Germany, SafeLane Global undertakes commercial blasting operations across Europe.

 Examples include blasting to eliminate obstacles in impervious walls in opencast mining, foundation blasting or blasting in drill holes.

 In addition, it prepares or secures demolitions on behalf of the explosive ordnance clearance services of the German Federal States.